Best co-working & freelance spots in London (Updated for 2019)

 3. TIMBERYARD – Soho

-The pros: One of the only of its kind in central London and they have another available in Covent Garden which is really convenient if you’re based central.
+The pros: One of the only of its kind in central London.
 They offer some great food for breakfast and lunch and the free Wi-Fi is secure and consistent.

 The cons: Although we were often in Timberyard for the first few months of our freelance experience we haven’t been back in recent times.
 Why?
 It’s ALWAYS packed and it’s expensive.
 It’s difficult with the limited space to work there for any length of time and if you’re having a meeting you may feel like at least 5 other people could be listening in to your latest plans (yeah – we pretty much believe we are the biggest deals EVER, well, sort of…).
 Although Timberyard have capitalised on their central location the limited space and expensive refreshments means savvy freelancers will seek out alternative shops (note: Costa Coffee on Great Rathbone Street… you’ll often find us hiding in the corner there pretending we are somewhere WAY cooler).